Modelling your process improvement initiative on another organization’s success is foolish—they are but a sample size of one!

 Unless the hero or guru proves by the scientific method that their success will be replicated by any other who follows their ways, I know that I’ve got an inspirational story, but not a proven methodology for sure success.
 I do love a success story, but, as well as being a businessman, I’m an engineer and a scientist, and I need proof that a wonderful outcome was not by luck, or by accident.
 One lone data point is not trustworthy evidence—no matter who wrote the book.

 When you want to make a change in your life, or a change in a business, you too will do what we all do: go to the guru and the hero.
-We look at their story and think that because they had success you too can have success.
+We look at their story and think that because they had success you too can have that success.
 But another person’s, or another company’s, impressive result is only a sample size of one—it is not yet believable proof that they weren’t just very lucky, or they made a fortunate mistake.

 Run Your Own Experiments When You Have a Sample Size of One and Replicate It Many Times